 “That means that when the bills are due in February, they will have to cut back on going to a restaurant or the movies," Gold said.
 "All that discretionary spending will be cut."

 Those concessions already are being made and felt in the Boston home owned by Laura Cannon.
 She buys oil to heat her 800-square-foot condo, which is the first floor of a three-story Victorian built in 1892.
 Her monthly oil bills have run about $400 since November.
-But after a jarring January, she's bracing for as much as $600 when the bill arrives in February.
+But after a jarring January, she's bracing for as much as $600 per month in February and March.

 She would like to save more money to modernize the heating system but, for now, she can't afford that.